-As an important note, though online casting is a viable path to potential work opportunities, direct marketing and involvement in communication organizations whose members cast voice actors continues to be a strong path to work opportunities as well.
+As an important note, though online casting is a viable path to potential work opportunities, it is not an easy way or the only way to source voice over work.
+Doing your own lead generation through research, direct marketing, involvement in communication organizations whose members cast voice actors, and relationship building continues to be strong pathways to work opportunities as well.